mkudija/mkudija.github.io/reading-notes/_md/2022-01-22-Aftermath.md

 ## Chapter 6: The Mar-a-Lago Accord
 _**Summary**: Investible assets exclude home equity, business equity, and other illiquid or intangible assets, and you should allocate 10% to physical gold in safe, non-bank storage.
 Using an example portfolio of 10% gold, 30% cash, and 60% equities.
 In scenario 1, if gold declines 20% your overall portfolio decreases 2% and is offset by equity performance.
-In scenario 2, if equities decline 85% and gold gains 650% (predicted $10k/oz gold price),  you lose 50% on stock and gain 65% on gold and your wealth is preserved or increased, and the cash._
+In scenario 2, if equities decline 85% and gold gains 650% (predicted $10k/oz gold price), you lose 50% on stock and gain 65% on gold and your wealth is preserved or increased._

 - Rickard's $10k/oz gold forecast:
 	- US dollar vulnerable to collapse from printing and debt